Did you know you can cycle the sights with Santander Cycles? 🚴

 Feel free to stop anywhere along each route – there’s plenty of docking stations where you can drop off your cycle so there’s more time for you to enjoy the attractions at your leisure, and then simply pick up another cycle! 🚲

 - The Hyde Park route starts near The Serpentine Gallery

-- You can hire a Santander Cycle here or at one of the docking stations near the Underground Stations at Hyde Park, including Lancaster Gate, South Kensington, Marble Arch or Hyde Park Corner
+- Start by hiring a Santander Cycle here or at one of the docking stations near the Underground stations at Hyde Park, including Lancaster Gate, South Kensington, Marble Arch or Hyde Park Corner

-- From outside the Serpentine Gallery, cycle over the Serpentine Lido and turn right on to Serpentine Road, follow along The Serpentine past the café down to Aspley Gate
+- From outside the Serpentine Gallery, cycle over the Serpentine Lido and turn right on to Serpentine Road, following along The Serpentine past the café down to Aspley Gate

 Serpentine Galleries 🖼️ Contemporary art lovers should stop here.
 A leading arts institution in the heart of Kensington Gardens, it comprises of two galleries and the architect-commissioned Summer Pavilion.

 Joy of Life Fountain ⛲ The fountain is a brilliantly bonkers bit of swinging 60s exuberance.
 Designed by T. B. Huxley-Jones, it stands on the site of a reservoir once supplying the royal palaces with drinking water.

 Wellington Arch 🏛️ One of London’s best-known landmarks, Wellington Arch was originally intended as an outer entrance to Buckingham Palace.
 The sculpture that crowns the arch today was placed there in 1912.

 Leinster Gardens False Facades 🏠 Did you know that 23 and 24 Leinster Gardens are actually fake house fronts?
 They were originally built in 1868 to hide the tunnel and underground tracks of the world’s first underground railway – the Metropolitan Line.